coenwerem/equidexflow/README.md

 ---

 ## Quickstart
-Getting from a fresh checkout to a posed-hand preview PNG is easy with the bundled code.
+Getting from a fresh checkout to a posed-hand grasp preview PNG is easy with the bundled code.
 You can do it in three lines:
 ```bash
 pip install -e ".[demo]"
 python checkpoints/download_checkpoints.py allegro_full